scottpetrovic/animator-video-reference/README.md

 Select the zip file to upload.
 You will have to restart Krita for the plugin to show up in your plugin manager.
 Settings > Configure Krita > Python Plugin Manager.
 Make sure it is enabled and click OK.

+Note to Windows users: the python script uses the command line for working with the video. ffmpeg needs to be found from the command line for this to work.
+This means you need to add ffmpeg to your environment variables.
+See this video on how to set it up if you don't know how to do that... https://www.youtube.com/watch?v=yKJFKHT6bzA

 # Usage
 This script is started from the main menu Tools > Animator Video Reference.
 Once the window loads, select a file.
 The video loads a thumbnail where you can scrub through the timeline.
 You can also export out a frame range so it goes into a new Krita document and populate the timeline